Ride Etiquette

 No one gets left behind: If someone is struggling, ease up.
 Let the ride leader know if you need to stop or leave the group.
 Consider having a lanterne rouge in a group to check no-one is left behind.

 Communicate clearly: Use hand signals and verbal calls to warn of hazards, changes in pace, or group actions.
+This is vital and will keep everyone safe if done properly.

 4. Common Calls & Signals